hoangduytran/blender-manual/manual/compositing/types/filter/blur/directional_blur.rst

    :align: right
    :alt: Directional Blur Node.

-Blurs an image in a specified direction and magnitude.
+Blurs an image along a specified direction.
 Can be used to fake motion blur.

 Inputs